-The New Zealand Ski Heritage Museum was established in 2000 as part of the Methven Heritage Centre project, in order to preserve the heritage of New Zealand skiing.
+The New Zealand Memorabilia was established in 2000 as part of the Methven Heritage Centre project, in order to preserve the heritage of New Zealand skiing.
 As the founders of the NZ ski industry were aging, it was timely to act before the history of skiing in New Zealand was lost.

 On display we have unique exhibits ranging from antique ski equipment, Winter Olympic memorabilia and collections from well-known ski families; Anton Coberger (Temple Basin, Porter Heights & Otira Field on the Kelly Range and NZ ski team member.
 Wif Hunt (North Island fields, Whakapapa and the NZ Ski Team in 1952 and 1960 downhill skier Winter Olympics, and Willi Huber to name a few.

 Watch the ski antics of the early skiers on one of the many audio visual displays.
 Visit Sir Edmund Hillary sitting on the first ever chairlift erected on a NZ ski field (Mt Ruapahu) in 1954.

 Walk through a replica of Willi Huber’s hut.
 Willi spent a winter monitoring snow fall high on Mt Hutt in order to ascertain whether a commercial ski field was viable.

 Also, included in the collection, ski fashions through the ages and educational audio visual on alpine safety.